-Writing for Non-Native Speakers
+Writing for Non-Native Speakers (1 credit)

 Focuses on strategies and techniques of writing and composition.
 Open only to non-native speakers.
 NCCI is a companion non-course based option to ENGL 1301 and ENGL 1302 for international students and non-native speakers.
 Topics include American academic rhetorical structure, cultural expectations, student-specific English grammar and language patterns, as well as supporting ENGL 1301 instruction.
 NCCI is a Non-Course Based ESOL class.
-(1 lecture hour per week).
-[CB32.0108.6312]
+(1.5 lecture hours per week).

-NCCN 0101

-ESOL Self Paced Study
+NCCN 0101 ESOL Self Paced Study

 Develops listening and speaking skills in speakers of languages other than English and prepares them to function in educational, vocational and/or personal English-speaking contexts.
 Combines technology-based instruction with tutorials to help students pursue personal goals.
-(1 lecture hour per week) .[CB32.0108.6412]
+(1.5 lecture hours per week).
+[CB32.0108.6412]